-Emergency information about a current emergency is information that is intended to further the protection of life, health, safety or property.
+Emergency information about a current emergency is information intended to help protect life, health, safety or property.
 Examples include, but are not limited to:

-- immediate weather situations: tornadoes, hurricanes, floods, tidal waves, earthquakes, icing conditions, heavy snows, widespread fires, warnings and watches of impending weather changes; and
+- immediate weather situations: tornadoes, hurricanes, floods, tidal waves, earthquakes, icing conditions, heavy snows, widespread fires, warnings and watches of impending weather changes

-In the case of persons who are blind or visually impaired, emergency information that is provided in the video portion of a regularly scheduled newscast or a newscast that interrupts regular programming must be made accessible.
-This requires the aural description of emergency information in the main audio.
-If the emergency information is being provided visually during programming that is not a regularly scheduled newscast or a newscast that interrupts regular programming (e.g., the programmer provides the emergency information through “crawling” or “scrolling” during regular programming), this information must be accompanied by an aural tone.
-Beginning May 26, 2015, this information must be made accessible to individuals who are blind or visually impaired through the use of a secondary audio stream to provide the emergency information aurally.
-The aural tone will continue to alert persons with vision disabilities that the broadcaster is providing emergency information, and, as of May 26, 2015, will alert them to tune to the secondary audio stream, such as a radio, for more information.
+For persons who are blind or visually impaired, emergency information provided in the video portion of a regularly scheduled newscast or a newscast that interrupts regular programming must be made accessible through an aural description of emergency information in the main audio.
+If the emergency information is being provided visually during regular programming through screen crawls or scrolls, for example, it must be accompanied by an aural tone and made accessible through the use of a secondary audio stream, such as a radio.
+The aural tone will alert persons with vision disabilities that the broadcaster is providing emergency information and they should tune to the secondary audio stream for more information.

 The information provided visually and aurally must include critical details regarding the emergency and how to respond.
-Critical details could include, among other things:
+Examples of critical details include:

-- specific details regarding the areas that will be affected by the emergency;
+- specific details regarding the areas that may be affected by the emergency

-- evacuation orders, detailed descriptions of areas to be evacuated and specific evacuation routes; and
+- evacuation orders, detailed descriptions of areas to be evacuated and specific evacuation routes

-- approved shelters or the way to take shelter in one's home, instructions on how to secure personal property, road closures and how to obtain relief assistance.
+- approved shelters or the way to take shelter in one's home

 In determining whether particular details need to be presented visually and aurally, programmers may rely on their own good faith judgments.

-There could be a limited number of instances when an emergency affects the broadcast station or non-broadcast network or distributor and it may be impossible to provide accessible emergency information.
+There may be instances when an emergency affects the broadcast station or non-broadcast network or distributor.
+In such instances it may be impossible to provide accessible emergency information.

 If you have a complaint about failure to provide emergency information in an accessible format, you can first try to resolve it with the video programming distributor, although you are not required to do so.
-You can also complain to the FCC.
-There is no charge for filing a complaint.
-The FCC may take enforcement action where it determines that a violation of the rules has occurred.
-You can file your complaint using an online complaint form.
-You can also file your complaint with the FCC’s Consumer Center by calling 1-888-CALL-FCC (1-888-225-5322) voice or 1-888-TELL-FCC (1-888-835-5322) TTY; faxing 1-866-418-0232; or submitting a written complaint or audio recording to:
+You can also file a complaint with the FCC.
+You have multiple options for filing a complaint with the FCC:

 Federal Communications Commission